Fasting

 - Change in behaviour

-Please phone the clinic to discuss if you have any questions regarding your pet being on heat.
+Please phone the hospital to discuss if you have any questions regarding your pet being on heat.

 Discharge